MatAtBread/nodent/README.md

 	response = await nodent.http.get(options) ;

-To make life even easier, the response is covered too, just before the first callback is invoked with an addition "funcback" called "wait", that waits for a named event.
+To make life even easier, the response is covered too, just before the first callback is invoked with an addition async function called "wait", that waits for a named event.
 The whole setup is therefore:

 	var http = require('nodent')({use:['http']}).http ;